eLvErDe/exchange-active-directory-to-postfix-map/README.md

 In a few lines, what is backscattering:

-1. Spammers sends a forget email with random sender address to a random @corp.com recipient
+1. Spammers sends a forged email with random sender address to a random @corp.com recipient
-2. Your frontend accepts the emails because the recipient matches @corp.com
+2. Your frontend accepts the email because the recipient matches @corp.com
 3. The email gets forwarded to your Exchange server
 4. Exchange receives the email but random@corp.com is not a valid recipient
 5. Exchange issues a sender non-delivery notification to the orginal forged sender address